maarten-pennings/TFLcam/mindstorms/README.md

 It is available as [Python](RockPaperScissors.py) but also as [Lego MindStorms file](RockPaperScissors.lms).
 They should be the same (:-).
 It is the source for the rock-paper-scissors Robot Inventor application.

+## Casing

+I did make a Lego compatible [casing](../casing).

+## Links

+- I got inspired by the [coffee cup beacon](https://www.facebook.com/groups/SPIKEcommunity/permalink/1357979457913616) from Nard Strijbosch
+- Also the [robot hand](https://www.facebook.com/groups/mindstormsrobotinventor/permalink/526502441696048/) from Tube Bbangbbang.
+- The firmware for the camera is in my [TFLcam project](https://github.com/maarten-pennings/TFLcam) on github.
+- To train a model see my [Jupyter](https://github.com/maarten-pennings/MachineLearning/blob/main/rock-paper-scissors/rock-paper-scissors.ipynb) notebook.
+- The TensorFlow interpreter is the [EloquentTinyML library](https://github.com/eloquentarduino/EloquentTinyML).
+- [Anton's Mindstorms hacks](https://antonsmindstorms.com/) pilots a lot of advanced Lego robotics.

 (end)